 PEER MEDIATORS are students trained to mediate between students in dispute.

 TRANSITION LEADERS are students from Year 10 who are especially trained and allocated to a group of Year 7 students each year.
-They will assist Year 7 in the Numeracy/Literacy program as well as at the Year 7 camp.
+They will assist at the Year 7 camp.
 Training occurs in Term 4.